ishatemsalem/CS4Project/GithubGuide.md

 8. [Safe Sandbox (Branches)](#8-safe-sandbox-branches)

 ### 1. First-Time Setup
-- Nazzelo GitHub Desktop w e3melo login.
+- nazzelo github desktop w e3melo login
-- Go to `File > Clone repository...`
+- go to `File > Clone repository...`
-- Click the **URL** tab and paste our link (e.g., `https://github.com/ishatemsalem/CSEN401-Team203.git`).
+- click the **URL** tab and paste our link (e.g., `https://github.com/ishatemsalem/CSEN401-Team203.git`)
-- Choose your exact Eclipse workspace in the Local Path (like `C:\Users\ishatemsalem\eclipse-workspace\CSEN401-Team203`).
-Clone it.
+- choose ur exact eclipse workspace in the local path (like `C:\Users\ishatemsalem\eclipse-workspace\CSEN401-Team203`). clone it
-- To link it in Eclipse: `File > Import > General > Existing Projects into Workspace`, select the folder, Finish.
+- to link it in eclipse: `File > Import > General > Existing Projects into Workspace`, select the folder, hit finish
 - CRITICAL: Ensure JDK 21: In Eclipse, go to Window > Preferences > Java > Installed JREs.
 Law JDK 21 msh mawgoud, click Add > Standard VM > Directory w dawwar 3ala el folder beta3 JDK 21.
 Check the box gambo 3ashan yeb2a el default.
 - Bardo double-check Window > Preferences > Java > Compiler w et2akked en el "Compiler compliance level" is set to 21.

 ### 2. The Daily Start (Pulling)
-Awal ma tefta7 el PC te3mel keda. **Never write code without checking this first.**
+awal ma tefta7 el PC te3mel keda. **never write code without checking this first**
-- Open GitHub Desktop and click **Fetch origin** on top.
+- open github desktop and click **Fetch origin** on top
-- Law 7ad mel team rafa3 code gded, it changes to **Pull origin**.
-Click it.
+- law 7ad mel team rafa3 code gded it changes to **Pull origin**. click it
-- **CRITICAL:** Open Eclipse, click our project folder, w edghat **F5** (Refresh).
-Law neseit, Eclipse will literally overwrite their new code with your cached files
+- **CRITICAL:** open eclipse, click our project folder w edghat **F5** (Refresh). law neseit eclipse will literally overwrite their new code with ur cached files

 ### 3. The Daily Finish (Saving)
-khalast shoghl? time to save.
+khalast shoghl? time to save
-- Look at the **Changes** panel on the left in the app.
-Green = added lines, Red = deleted.
+- look at the **Changes** panel on the left in the app. green = added lines, red = deleted
-- Check the boxes for the files you actually finished (masalan `Dasher.java`).
-Uncheck any half-baked stuff.
+- check the boxes for the files u actually finished (masalan `Dasher.java`). uncheck any half baked stuff
-- Ekteb summary wade7 in the bottom left (like *"Implemented Dasher momentum"*).
+- ekteb summary wade7 in the bottom left (like *"implemented Dasher momentum"*)
-- Click **Commit to main**, then **Push origin** at the top.
-Your unfinished stuff stays safe locally on your PC for tomorrow.
+- click **Commit to main** then **Push origin** at the top. ur unfinished stuff stays safe locally on ur PC for tmrw

 ### 4. Merge Conflicts
-Law enta w 7ad tany edited the exact same file at the same time.
-App will yell at you: "Resolve conflicts before merging."
+law enta w 7ad tany edited the exact same file at the same time app will yell at u: "resolve conflicts before merging"
-- Open Eclipse, hit **F5**.
+- open eclipse, hit **F5**
-- Open the broken file (`Board.java`).
-Hatla2y weird symbols malhash lazma `<<<<<<< HEAD` w `=======`.
+- open the broken file (`Board.java`). hatla2y weird symbols malhash lazma like `<<<<<<< HEAD` w `=======`
-- Manually delete the symbols w zabbat el code sa7 for Milestone 1 requirements.
+- manually delete the symbols w zabbat el code sa7 for milestone 1 requirements
-- Save, go back to GitHub Desktop, hit **Continue Merge**, and push.
+- save, go back to github desktop hit **Continue Merge** and push

 ### 5. Emergency Abort
-Law 3akeit el denya w want to go back to the last working server version.
+law 3akeit el denya w want to go back to the last working server version
-- Make sure you haven't clicked "Commit".
+- make sure u havent clicked commit
-- Open terminal/CMD w edkhol 3ala the project folder: `cd C:\Users\YourName\eclipse-workspace\CSEN401-Team203`
+- open terminal/CMD w edkhol 3ala the project folder: `cd C:\Users\YourName\eclipse-workspace\CSEN401-Team203`
-- Ekteb `git restore .` (This absolute command wipes all uncommitted local changes).
+- ekteb `git restore .` (this absolute command wipes all uncommitted local changes)
-- Eclipse -> F5.
-Everything is clean again.
+- eclipse -> f5. everything is clean again

 ### 6. Interrupted Save (Stashing)
-You're halfway through writing code, bas someone pushed an urgent update.
+ur halfway through writing code bas someone pushed an urgent update
-- Click **Pull origin**.
-The app will ask what to do with your unfinished files.
+- click **Pull origin**. the app will ask what to do with ur unfinished files
-- Choose **"Stash my changes and continue."**
+- choose **"Stash my changes and continue."**
-- Github hides your code in a vault, downloads the team's update, then you click **View Stashed Changes > Restore** (bottom left) to drop your unfinished code back on top.
+- github hides ur code in a vault, downloads the teams update then u click **View Stashed Changes > Restore** (bottom left) to drop ur unfinished code back on top

 ### 7. Rollback a Bug
-Pushed a bug that broke the game for everyone?
+pushed a bug that broke the game for everyone?
-- Go to the **History** tab in GitHub Desktop.
+- go to the **History** tab in github desktop
-- Right-click your bad commit w ekhter **Revert commit**.
+- right click ur bad commit w ekhter **Revert commit**
-- It does the mathematical opposite of your mistake (deletes what you added, adds what you deleted).
-Hit **Push origin** to send the fix.
+- it does the mathematical opposite of ur mistake (deletes what u added, adds what u deleted). hit **Push origin** to send the fix

 ### 8. Safe Sandbox (Branches)
-Want to test a crazy feature bas kheyef it crashes `main`?
+want to test a crazy feature bas kheyef it crashes `main`?
-- Click **Current Branch: main** at the top center -> **New Branch**.
-Name it something descriptive (e.g., `dataloader-test`).
+- click **Current Branch: main** at the top center -> **New Branch**. name it something descriptive (like `dataloader-test`)
-- Publish branch.
-Enta keda in a parallel universe.
-A3mel el enta 3aizo.
+- publish branch. enta keda in a parallel universe, a3mel el enta 3aizo
-- When it's 100% bug-free, click **Create Pull Request** to safely merge it into our main game.
+- when its 100% bug free click **Create Pull Request** to safely merge it into our main game